-- A. If you cannot attend oral argument, you must send a written request to reschedule your hearing as soon as you know that you are unable to attend. - B. You should direct your request for postponement to the Board.
+- A. If you cannot attend oral argument, you must send a written request to reschedule your hearing as soon as you know that you are unable to attend. - B. You should direct your request for postponement to the Board, with a copy to the Superintendent's counsel.
 The Superintendent, through his counsel, may object to your request. - C. If you do not attend the oral argument and if you have failed to contact the Board about your attendance, your appeal will not be considered and your case will be dismissed.